Overview

 });

-// Filter by path pattern
+// Filter by path pattern (contains search)

-const projectLogs = await getApiLogs({
+const projectLogs = await listApiLogs({

 programId: 'prog_123',

-pathPrefix: '/api/v1/projects',
+path: '/api/v1/projects',

 });Build-Time Enforcement